MWSchmid/MethAn/README.md

 species="At"

 ## files related to your data
-allNucleotides="/path/to/a/file/with/all/tested/nucleotides.txt"     # see MethAnMap --help for the format selectedNucleotides="/path/to/a/file/with/selected/nucleotides.txt"  # see MethAnMap --help for the format outputDir="/path/to/a/folder/for/the/results" logFile="/path/to/a/log/file.txt"
+allNucleotides="/path/to/a/file/with/all/tested/nucleotides.txt"     # see MethAnDirectMap --help for the format selectedNucleotides="/path/to/a/file/with/selected/nucleotides.txt"  # see MethAnDirectMap --help for the format outputDir="/path/to/a/folder/for/the/results" logFile="/path/to/a/log/file.txt"
 generateBasicDescription.sh $outputDir $myAnnotation $allNucleotides $chromSizesFile $gffFile $TEfile $species &> $logfile